domlei/Python-App-to-DockerContainer/README.md

 # Commands used in the command line terminal for the project environment:

 Building a docker image including my specified commands in dockerfile and project environment.
-Additionally, giving the image a name "app1" for clarity purposes in case other images are present: < br / >
-docker build -t app1 .
+Additionally, giving the image a name "app1" for clarity purposes in case other images are present: docker build -t app1 .

-Checking if the created image is present and if there are more images: < br / >
-docker image list
+Checking if the created image is present and if there are more images: docker image list

-Running the container named "my-running-app" and the image within it to produce the code result: < br / >
-docker run --name my-running-app app1
+Running the container named "my-running-app" and the image within it to produce the code result: docker run --name my-running-app app1

 # Commands used in command line for pushing the Docker image to a container registry:

-Tagging the local image with the remote repository name and tag: < br / >
-docker tag app1 dockdomas/ind_task2
+Tagging the local image with the remote repository name and tag: docker tag app1 dockdomas/ind_task2

-Pushing the local image to the repository: < br / >
-docker push dockdomas/ind_task2
+Pushing the local image to the repository: docker push dockdomas/ind_task2